mmichlin66/mmichlin66.github.io/mimcss/ref/mimcss-reference-rules.md

 The `IRule` interface is implemented by both style and at-rules and contains the basic properties that are common for all Mimcss objects implementing CSS rules:

 - The `cssRule` property points to the `CSSRule` object inserted into DOM when the style definition class containing the Mimcss rule is activated.
+The type of this property is overridden in the derived classes to reflect the proper CSS rule object type.

 #### IStyleRule Interface